Interpreting the Label

 Home Facts 1 (page 2) displays the estimated whole-house energy use per year.
 These estimates, like the "Score with Improvements", are based on the upgrades that payback within 10 years.

 Only measures pertaining to the "assets" of the home (envelope and major equipment) are evaluated.
 Measures for appliances, lighting, and other equipment, as well as savings achievable through behavioral or operational changes (e.g., thermostats) can be evaluated using complementary tools such as the Home Energy Saver Pro.

-"Replace Later" Recommendations (2): Measures with an annual savings equal or greater than $20/year are listed here.
-The estimated upgrade costs used in calculating the payback for these measures are "net cost" - that is, the cost difference between equipment with minimum efficiency levels currently available and that of the higher efficiency (typically Energy Star) upgrade being recommended.
+"Replace Later" Recommendations (2): These measures are related to the home's major equipment such as the HVAC and water heater.
+Because these upgrades are typically implemented at end-of-life, the estimated upgrade costs used in calculating the payback are "net cost" - that is, the cost difference between equipment with minimum efficiency levels currently available and that of the higher efficiency (typically Energy Star) upgrade being recommended.
 Thus, only the incremental cost difference between what would be spent to replace equipment with minimum efficiency improvement and the more efficient upgrades is used in the calculations.
-Note that he measures the "Estimated annual savings" total on the Label "Score" page includes only those measures paying back within 10 years, so summing the savings on the Recommendations page may give a different total; users should be alerted to this difference.

 The source for the cost estimates used in the Home Energy Score is the The National Residential Efficiency Measures Database, created by the National Renewable Energy Laboratory.

 Official and Non-Official Scoring Tool Labels